 - Work together with other APA NY Metro committees, sections, and national divisions to ensure that content of programs include diverse voices/panels and cover concepts of equity and inclusivity.

-Last year, the 2018 Hindsight conference honored the 50th Anniversary of the Fair Housing Act (1968), which outlawed housing discrimination for certain protected classes, requires jurisdictions to address segregation and disparate access to opportunity, and affirmatively furthers fair housing.
-We had over 430 participants this year across two energizing days of discussions, workshops, and walking tours that centered diversity and equity in planning!
+We had hundreds of participants join us for a day of discussions, workshops, and walking tour that centered diversity and equity in planning!
 We thank all those who supported and participated for your passion, enthusiasm, and engagement.
 A special thanks to all of our speakers, sponsors, vendors, and volunteers that made the day such a success!
 Check out photos from the conference linked here.

 Lagging Behind: Ethnic Diversity in the Planning Profession in the APA New York Metro Chapter Area — Findings and Recommendations: An APA New York Metro Chapter study of the planning profession in the New York metropolitan area shows the profession has a long way to go to reflect the communities it serves.
 It shows that the profession appears to be slowly growing more diverse since 1990, but not at the same pace or in the same way as the region.
 An APA Chapter Presidents Council Award to the New York Metro Chapter in 2000 made the study possible.